Apply to Face Blog

 You can make it though by hand with a wooden spoon and large mixing bowl, it will just be harder work and require a good amount of kneading until it becomes easier to handle.

-• Firstly I warm the milk up until it is just ready to bubble and then take it off the heat and add the sugar stirring until it has dissolved.
+• Firstly warm the milk up until it is just ready to bubble and then take it off the heat and add the sugar stirring until it has dissolved.
+I add the butter and let it melt in there.
 If it ends up boiling then leave it to cool for five minutes before adding the egg.
 You don't want the egg to scramble.

-• I then add the beaten egg and set aside to cool a little.
+• Then add the beaten egg to the saucepan and set aside to cool a little.
+You can pour it carefully into a jug for ease of pouring later.

-• I add the liquid with the mixer running slowly at first and then on a medium speed.
+• Add the dry ingredients to the bowl, keeping the yeast and salt separate in the bowl.
+Then add the liquid to the dry ingredients with the mixer running slowly at first and then on a medium speed.
+Alternatively mix with a wooden spoon.

-• I then put it in a clean oiled bowl and leave somewhere warm to nearly double in size.
+• Oil around the bowl, cover in clingfilm and leave somewhere warm to nearly double in size.
 This can sometimes take up to 2 hours.
 Usually if your place is warm it will be an hour.

-• I mix all the cinnamon filling together in a bowl or jug.
+• Mix all the cinnamon filling together in a bowl or jug.
 Make sure the butter is soft.
+A soup spoon is perfect to combine it all.
+Plenty of smooshing as well as stirring if you get my drift.

 • Set aside

-• After the dough has doubled in size knock the air out of it with your fist and roll it out to about 12" by 9 " rectangle.
+• After the dough has doubled in size knock the air out of it with your fist and roll it out on a floured work surface to about 12" by 9 " rectangle.

-• I don't flour the work surface unless the dough is still very tacky.
-I also don't worry too much about getting the perfect rectangle but that is just me.
+• I don't worry too much about getting the perfect rectangle but that is just me.
 I am a casual/lazy ass cook.

 • Spread the cinnamon sugar paste directly onto the dough with a knife or spatula.
 Flipping yum.